VeroIarrachtai/Abies_vs_ozone/3_Genomics/README_genomics.md

 ## Pre-requirements

-Before starting the analysis here are the programs that need to be installed:
+Before to  start the analysis, here are the programs that need to be installed:

 ## SOFTWARE